Trusted Shared Services and Digital Business Solutions

 A SOC, with its certified cyber security experts and their many years of experience in the UN system, together with a qualified, best-of-breed Security Information Event Management (SIEM) solution, delivers cyber security peace of mind.

-The UN Asks for a SOC; ICC Delivers
+The UN Asks for a SOC; UNICC Delivers

 A SOC (and SIEM) provide organizational risk mitigation, oversight for multiple and dynamic relationships as well as security intelligence for online and cloud services, networks, servers, telecommunication, messaging, databases, firewalls, mobile device management, endpoints, web services, authentication, packaged applications, storage and threat detection and mitigation.

-ICC ran this POC as a project over the course of 2017-2018, with ICC staff and resources – and UN Women provided a test environment.
+UNICC ran this POC as a project over the course of 2017-2018, with UNICC staff and resources – and UN Women provided a test environment.
 The POC is complete, with UN Women continuing the services, and the SOC service ready for business for prospective Clients.

 The new SOC and SIEM services complement existing information security services portfolio with services like Common Secure Threat Intel Network, Information Security Governance services, penetration testing SWIFT assessments and ICT Security Operations services.